Urania Propitia

-Urania Propitia (lit. 'kind/beneficent Urania') is a book of astronomical tables written by Maria Cunitz and published in 1650.
-As Maria Cunitz was the daughter of both a physician and mathematician, it was her ability to grasp complex mathematics quickly and transcribe her findings as a polyglot that allowed her to do what not many women had done before her.
+Urania Propitia (lit. 'kind/beneficent Urania') is a book of astronomical tables written by the Silesian astronomer Maria Cunitz and published in 1650.
+As Maria Cunitz was the daughter of both a physician and mathematician, it was her ability to grasp complex mathematics quickly and transcribe her findings as a polyglot that allowed her to do what few women had done before her.

+The work served as a simplification of the Rudolphine Tables (1627) by Johannes Kepler, with Cunitz attempting to both increase the accuracy and to simplify the calculations from the original work.
+While she corrected a number of Kepler's computational errors, her equations also include inaccuracies.
+Cunitz's work is credited with making astrological tables accessible outside of the era's universities.
+Cunitz's cosmology combined elements from the cosmologies of both Kepler and Tycho Brahe.
+Like Brahe, she thought that the Sun and the Moon orbit around the planet Earth, while the rest of the planets in the Solar System orbit around the Sun.
+In her work, the physics within the cosmos involve ellipticals and aphelions.

 Introduction

 Urania Propitia was a simplification of the Rudolphine Tables written by Johannes Kepler in 1627.
 Kepler's dedication to Emperor Ferdinand II which was originally dedicated to Rudolf II was filled with complex and tedious logarithms.
 Cunitz found many errors within the Rudolphine Tables.
 The simplifications to these tables were published as the Urania Propitia.
 In Urania Propitia, Cunitz removed logarithms from Kepler's work, which increased the accuracy and simplified the calculations from the Rudolphine Tables.
 Cunitz omitted some coefficients from her equations, leading to inaccuracies within her work.
 Astronomical tables of the time all contained computational errors, so despite these errors, Urania Propitia is seen as more accurate than Kepler’s work.
 The tables are mostly astrological, but the instructions are completely astronomical.

 Urania Propitia was published in Latin and German.
 The German publication is credited as a source that led to establishing German as a scientific language.
-The publishing Urania Propitia is credited for making astrological tables more accessible outside of universities.
+The publishing of Urania Propitia is credited with making astrological tables more accessible outside of universities.

 Beyond the instructions, Maria Cunitz's book is split into three parts.